Serhiy Rebrov: Ferencváros

 On 22 August 2018, Rebrov was named manager of Hungarian side Ferencváros, after the club failed to qualify for the UEFA Europa League.

 On 29 September 2020, Rebrov guided Ferencváros into the Champions League group stage for the first time in a quarter of a century after beating Molde.
 The Green Eagles beat Djurgården, Celtic and Dinamo Zagreb in the previous three rounds of qualification to set up a meeting with the Norwegian champions.
 After a 3–3 draw in Norway in the first leg, Ferencváros held out for a 0–0 draw in Budapest in the second leg, which meant a victory on away goals, and thus qualification to the promised land of the group stage was secured for the first time in 25 years.

 On 4 June 2021, Ferencváros announced his resignation as coach of the club, thanking him for his contribution to winning three consecutive league titles, and for guiding the club both to the UEFA Europa League group stage, in 2019, and to the Champions League group stage, in the following year.

 Al-Ain

 On 7 June 2021, Al Ain from the United Arab Emirates announced his appointment as manager.

 Ukraine

 On 7 June 2023, Rebrov became the manager of the Ukraine national football team.
+On 22 April 2026, the Ukrainian Association of Football announced Rebrov had stepped down by mutual agreement following a 3–1 defeat to Sweden in the 2026 FIFA World Cup play-off semi-final.